meirisoda/obsidian/Notebook/What do I want to do?.md

 react.js
 processing

 interactions between the natural world and the digital world.
-Not making the digital world my natural world, but bringing in natural and organic-ness as much as possible into the digital
+Not making the digital world my natural world, but bringing in natural and organic-ness as much as possible into the digital world.